lvsl/fosdem-2020-go-dbus-systemd/p2p.md

 Peer-to-peer D-Bus is not very practical and only useful for resolving circular dependencies and testing.

 ### Go Interface
-[Godbus](https://github.com/godbus/dbus/tree/v5.0.3) does not have any special functionality to setup peer-to-peer connection.
+[Godbus](https://github.com/godbus/dbus/tree/v5.0.3) does not have any special functionality to setup direct peer-to-peer connection.

 Peers that act as a client can use [`Conn.Dial()`](https://github.com/godbus/dbus/blob/v5.0.3/conn.go#L158) method.